Starting with the woman who made it all possible. :)

 Love, Hunter Bug

-Our service project was a success!
+And the dances were a blast!!!
+(Andrew Mack and Toni) Our service project was a success!
 (Joey Johnsen with black crayon on his face.)

 And we developed friendships that we will never forget!